Skip to main content

 For information and advice about how to compost at home visit our website here.

 During the trial period you will be able to reorder a replacement kitchen caddy or external bin free of charge if it is lost, stolen or damaged.
-A link to the order form will be available here once the trial goes live.
+You can order a replacement food waste bin or caddy using the ‘Get in Touch’ button at the bottom of this page.

-To discover some simple hacks, tips and guidance to make the most of your food at home, please visit: www.lovefoodhatewaste.com
+The best things we can all do with our food is to avoid waste in the first place.
+To discover some simple tips and guidance to make the most of your food at home, please visit: www.lovefoodhatewaste.com

 Please click on a language below to be directed to the translated website for the Food Waste Trial.
 Please note that this is a free service offered by Google and is not carried out by a professional translator.